startin-blox/sib-core/.gitlab/issue_templates/Bug.md

 (Include relevant details about the environment you experienced the bug in)

-* Library version
+* Library version:

 * Browser name and version:

 * Operating System and version (desktop or mobile):

-* Targeted application
+* Targeted application: